Kamlung Mossang

 Kamlung Mossang is an Indian politician from the Bharatiya Janata Party.

 Mossang was elected from Miao seat in the 2014 And 2019.
 In terms of educational qualification, he is a graduate (B.A.).

 Mossang was one of 6 MLAs along with Chief Minister Pema Khandu to be suspended by the PPA for anti-party activities.

+Kamlung Mossang was also served as Minister for Urban Development and Housing in Pema Khandu Ministry.